2019 Exhibition Schedule

 ART IN THE HIGH DESERT ~ Bend, OR ~ August 23-25 (Only five hours away and a pleasant drive.
 We always look forward to the Bend show - one of the best run shows in the country.
 Some terrific artists too!)

 SAINT LOUIS ART FAIR ~ St. Louis (Clayton), MO ~ Sept.
 6-8 (One of the best “big“ national shows that are worth the multiple-day drive.
 Top notch work.)
-ACCEPTED!
-But we’ve decided to opt out.
-Just doesn’t make sense.
-We may have a “Not doing Saint Louis“ sale instead.
-More news later…
+Accepted but we’ve decided to opt out.

 Here are some wonderful art festivals that, in addition to terrific work, are nice places to spend the day.
 We have participated in all of these shows.